-- Ensure that the programme remains relevant (including in terms of institutional mission) and valid and continues to meet the needs of students and employers; - Consider the continuing effectiveness of the learning and teaching provision, the assessment regime and student engagement and support mechanisms; - Consider the appropriateness of the structure and design of the programme in supporting student retention, achievement and progression; - Monitor trends in student performance, retention and progression over time; - Reflect upon, and respond to, the views of External Examiners and other external stakeholders; - Identify opportunities and make recommendations for improvement and enhancement within individual modules / units and at programme level, e.g. in respect of curriculum.
+- Ensure that the programme remains relevant (including in terms of institutional mission) and valid and continues to meet the needs of students and employers; - Consider the continuing effectiveness of the learning and teaching provision, the assessment regime and student engagement and support mechanisms; - Consider the appropriateness of the structure and design of the programme in supporting student retention, achievement and progression; - Monitor trends in student performance, retention and progression over time; - Reflect upon, and respond to, the views of External Examiners and other external stakeholders;

-syllabi, teaching methods, learning materials or unit / module / programme management and administration; and

-• Share good practice within and across programmes.
+- Identify opportunities and make recommendations for improvement and enhancement within individual modules / units and at programme level, e.g. in respect of curriculum, syllabi, teaching methods, learning materials or unit / module / programme management and administration; and - Share good practice within and across programmes.

-The Programme Review process culminates in the production of a Programme Review Report.
-Programme Review Reports should be evaluative and reflective rather than descriptive.
+Programme Reports should be evaluative and reflective rather than descriptive.
 The process uses both qualitative and quantitative data to evaluate how the programmes are operating.
 Sources of data and evidence will include:

-- External Examiner reports and feedback;

-- · Module Leader Reports;

-- Academic Level Reports

-- Student and employer feedback;

-- Programme performance data, statistics and trends;

-- Recommendations from validations or external review events;

-- Feedback from Professional Statutory Regulatory Bodies (PSRBs) or from industry practitioners.
+- External Examiner reports and feedback; - Module Leader Reports; - · Student and employer feedback; - Programme performance data, statistics and trends; - Recommendations from validations or external review events; - Feedback from Professional Statutory Regulatory Bodies (PSRBs) or from industry practitioners.